turingschool/backend-curriculum-site/module2/lessons/accessibility_best_practices.md

 Accessibility is often overlooked when designing applications.
 It is an extremely important part of inclusion.
 A developer must think about accessibility from inception.

+While accessibility is sometimes considered "nice to have" for an application, a [recent lawsuit](https://www.forbes.com/sites/legalnewsline/2017/06/13/first-of-its-kind-trial-goes-plaintiffs-way-winn-dixie-must-update-website-for-the-blind/#4acd5c3f1b38) could be a harbinger of accessible applications becoming legally mandated.
+A man with blindness was unable to navigate a grocery store's website with his screen reader, and the court ruled in his favor.
+The grocery store has to set aside money to improve the website and cover the man's court costs.

 In order for us to really understand how to build a rich web experience, we need to know how the web looks like and feels like for those with accessibility needs.

 Goals